what temperature is 15 psi on a pressure cooker

 common pressure cooker high and low pressure settingsTo facilitate the writing of pressure cooker cookbooks and sharing recipes, there is an un-official standard.
 This standard includes the maximum operating pressure for American Pressure Cookers (15 psi) and the maximum operating pressure for most modern European Cookers (which is about 13 psi for spring-valve type cookers).

-Any pressure cooker that is used in a high-altitude environment (see below) or outside of this range is considered “non-standard.” ”.
+Any pressure cooker that does not fall within this range – or used in a high-altitude situation (see below) – is “non-standard.”

 There is no international pressure cooker organization that sets a global standard.
 Pressure cooker UL Rating, which is an American Appliance Testing standard, only states that a domestic pressure cooker “operate at a nominal pressure of 15 psi (103 kPa) or less.”
 While in Europe the CE rating, the equivalent to the American certification, state that a “simple pressure vessel” can be above .5 bar (7.2 psi) and below 50 bar (720 PSI) .
 American manufactured pressure cookers adhere to a standard for pressure canners set by USDA in 1917 – 15 psi.

-While a few European pressure cookers are available everywhere, many of these manufacturers also produce a model with a 15 psi pressure specifically for the American market.
-Some European producers are moving to a single, globally distributed model that can withstand 15 psi.
-American pressure cooker manufacturers only sold their products in the United States as of the time this article was written.
+While some European pressure cookers are sold world-wide many of these manufacturers make a separate model specifically for the American market that reaches 15 psi.
+Some European manufacturers are switching to a single model distributed world-wide that reaches 15 psi.
+At the writing of this article, American pressure cooker manufacturers only sell their pressure cookers in the United States.

 The Science Behind Pressure Cookers